$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

-In the forthcoming sections we will assume the Yukawas of the fundamental Lagrangian, such as $x_{34}^{\psi}$ and $x_{25}^{\psi}$, to be universal, however their universality is broken by small RGE effects which we estimate in Section~\ref{subsec:Pertubativity} to be below 8\%.
-We prefer to neglect the RGE effects and preserve universal parameters, to simplify the exploration of the parameter space and reflect the underlying twin Pati-Salam symmetry.
+In the forthcoming sections we will assume the couplings of the fundamental Lagrangian to be universal, such as $x_{34}^{\psi}$ and $x_{25}^{\psi}$, however their universality is broken by small RGE effects which we estimate in Section~\ref{subsec:Pertubativity} to be below 8\%.
+We neglect the small RGE effects and preserve universal parameters for the phenomenological analysis, in order to simplify the exploration of the parameter space and highlight the underlying twin Pati-Salam symmetry.